-Sausage Stuffed Acorn Squash is delicious for a fall dinner idea, and with a moderate portion size this recipe is surprising low in net carbs!
+Sausage Stuffed Acorn Squash is delicious for dinner, and with a moderate portion size this recipe is surprising low in net carbs!

-Sausage Stuffed Acorn Squash is a recipe that combines my favorite Turkey Italian Sausage with onions, peppers, and cheese, and then stuffs the mixture inside a partly pre-baked acorn squash.
-My infatuation with butternut squash is well-documented on the blog, but is the very first recipe using acorn squash to appear on Kalyn’s Kitchen!
+Sausage Stuffed Acorn Squash is a recipe that combines Italian Sausage with onions, peppers, and cheese, and then stuffs the mixture inside a partly pre-baked acorn squash.
+My infatuation with butternut squash is well-documented on the blog, but this is the very first recipe using acorn squash to appear on Kalyn’s Kitchen!

-Visions of this recipe started in August when my sister Val gave me some acorn squash from her garden.
+I came up with this recipe a few years ago when my sister Val gave me some acorn squash from her garden.
 I enjoyed the flavor, and the shape of acorn squash made me think it was begging to be stuffed with something tasty.
 And although I know winter squash isn’t a super low-carb vegetable in a recipe like this where there’s plenty of low-carb sausage, peppers, and cheese it may be a lower-carb dish than you’d think.